 The preceding filter examples specify one comparison value.
-Sometimes you need to view more data, for example, sales details for several sales offices, not for only one office.
+Sometimes you need to view more data, for example, sales details for several sales offices, not for only one office. o select more than one comparison value, select the In operator, choose Select Values, then select each value.
 Figure 5-5 shows the selection of London and Paris from a list of sales office values.